CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 #### subtreeLevels

+TODO: Introduce core concepts in the preliminary paragraphs so that things like subtree and availability have some context when describing them in detail.

 The `subtreeLevels` property is a number that specifies the fixed amount of levels in of all subtree availabilities for the tileset.
-In the example above this number is `10` meaning that any subtree that is requested out of the `availabililty` folder
+In the example above this number is `10` meaning that any subtree that is requested out of the `availability` folder
-(followed by the `d/x/y/z` index of the subtrees root within the tree) will specify availability for all nodes from the subtree root and down 10 levels.
+(followed by the `d/x/y/z` index of the subtrees root within the tree) will specify availability for all tiles from the subtree root and down 10 levels.
 Available tiles on the last level of the subtree will have another subtree available for requesting.

 #### lastLevel